-Brand positioning will be especially important when you write a business plan.
+Brand positioning will be crucial when you write a business plan.
 Lenders and investors will want to understand how you will differentiate and why those differences will help you succeed.

 You can build a race-neutral and/or sex-neutral brand while still embracing how you and your brand are unique.

 Or, you can use your unique perspective to build and articulate a unique identity – one that lenders and investors don’t often see.

 As a founder of color or a minority founder, you have a unique perspective.
 It’s not unusual for minority business owners and founders of color to observe different problems or to offer different solutions than business owners from other groups.

 This unique perspective allows you to bring innovative products and services designed for everyone or pick a segment of your target market and create products or services for that market segment.